lee-michellej/globi_msomAndsciChecklists/README.md

 ### "2 - PlantStandardization_02feb24.R"

-Details: This code is part of the standardization process for matching the santa cruz island plant list and Globi interactions.
+**Details**: This code is part of the standardization process for matching the santa cruz island plant list and Globi interactions.
 The goal is to make a standardized name column for each dataset and then merge the files

-Outputs:
+**Outputs**:

 	- resolvedplantnamesglobi_12feb24.csv.csv

 ### "3 - Format_dat_checklist_2025_01_22"

-Details: This R script formats the Globi data for the model into a 3D array (bee species x plant species x citation) & in 2D.
+**Details**: This R script formats the Globi data for the model into a 3D array (bee species x plant species x citation) & in 2D.
 The objective of the analysis is to determine the number of plants that each bee species interacts with while accounting for sampling bias.
 We will be using an occupancy model for the analysis.
 We will account for bee-plant interactions that were not observed.
 We will use citations & collections are the "replicate surveys" (rather than temporal or spatial surveys).
 This model does not take time or space into account.

-Outputs:
+**Outputs**:

  - Subsetted globi data
    - file = final_globi_data.csv